Acceptable Use Policy

 Implement the ECTA notice-and-takedown procedure

-Deploy and integrate with your Terms of Service
+Deploy the AUP and integrate with Terms of Service, train the team

-Publish the AUP as a standalone document on your website, clearly linked from your Terms of Service.
-Include a statement in the Terms of Service that the AUP is incorporated by reference and that violations constitute a breach.
-Configure your platform to present the AUP during user onboarding.
-Implement the reporting mechanism (in-platform reporting button), the appeals process, and the content moderation workflow.
-Train your team on the enforcement procedures and the Cybercrimes Act reporting obligations.
+Publish the AUP as a standalone document on your website, clearly linked from the Terms of Service, the footer of every page, and user onboarding flows.
+Include a statement in the Terms of Service that the AUP is incorporated by reference with the same legal force as the Terms of Service themselves, and that violations constitute a breach.
+Configure the platform to require users to accept the AUP at signup and after any material update (30-day notice required for material changes under the CPA).
+Implement the in-platform reporting mechanism (report button on content, easy-to-find form for takedown notices, feedback mechanism for moderation appeals).
+Train your moderation team on the enforcement procedures, the ECTA notice-and-takedown workflow, the Cybercrimes Act Section 54 triggers, and POPIA-compliant handling of reporter identities.
+Review the AUP annually against Cybercrimes Act Regulations (still being issued) and emerging platform abuse patterns.

 Frequently Asked Questions